extism/rust-pdk/README.md

 cargo add extism-pdk
 ```

-Change your `Cargo.toml` to set the crate-type to `cdylib` (this instructs the compiler to produce a Wasm file):
+Change your `Cargo.toml` to set the crate-type to `cdylib` (this instructs the compiler to produce a dynamic library, which for our target will be a Wasm file):

 ```toml
 [lib]